evansun06/tft-board-planner/README.md

 home at university.
 The strategy is fun, and I thought making an acessible playground for users to test and learn would be interesting.

+ ### User Stories
+ User Request 1: I want to be able to view and have access to multiple board set ups.